vitiral/artifact/README.md

 **Future improvements include:**
  - Additional command line tools
      - export: export artifacts to json, csv, html and other formats
-     - tests: cmd for viewing and querying executed tests in relationship to defined tests (see Test Tracking)
+ - Test Tracking: REST API with DB backend for tracking test execution plus cmdline utility and webui for viewing test execution.
- - Test Tracking: REST API with DB backend for tracking test execution (rst currently only supports tracking implementaiton, not execution)
+     (rst currently only supports tracking implementaiton, not execution)
  - Web UI frontend to make it easy for non-devs to view requirements